-Medical System Network's primary business is the operation of dispensing pharmacies and the provision of pharmacy support services.
-In addition to operating the Nanohana Pharmacy chain, the company provides various services to medical institutions, including directly operated pharmacies and affiliated pharmacies that have registered for membership, ranging from pharmaceutical procurement to pharmacist training.
-The core service is a pharmaceutical supply chain management service that provides unified operations such as price determination for appropriate transactions with drug wholesalers, drug ordering, and payment settlement to all medical institutions that are members of the network.
-As of the end of March 2023, the number of network members was 8,912 (+1,511 from the end of the previous fiscal year), including 428 directly operated pharmacies and 8,484 affiliated pharmacies.
+Medical System Network (TSE Standard: 4350) primarily focuses on managing dispensing pharmacies and offering pharmacy support services.
+Alongside operating its Nanohana Pharmacy chain, the company delivers diverse support services to member medical institutions belonging to its pharmaceutical network, including both directly operated and affiliated pharmacies.
+These services encompass pharmaceutical procurement and pharmacist training.
+As its core service, the company specializes in comprehensive pharmaceutical supply chain management, covering aspects such as wholesale price determination, drug ordering, and payment settlement.
+As of end-March 2023, the network had 8,912 members (+1,511 from end-March 2022), consisting of 428 directly operated pharmacies and 8,484 affiliated pharmacies.